Enforcement: Media

 Complaint against RNZ Online

-Issues: An RNZ Online article accompanying an RNZ Morning Report radio broadcast provided inaccurate information as to whether other countries have banned loot boxes (specifically, it was incorrectly claimed that “a lot of countries have banned loot boxes,” which is wrong as only Belgium has done so).
+Issues: An RNZ Online article accompanying an RNZ Morning Report radio broadcast provided inaccurate information as to whether other countries have banned loot boxes (specifically, it was incorrectly claimed that “a lot of countries have banned loot boxes,” which is wrong, as only Belgium has done so).
 RNZ then failed to correct this mistake for three months.

 First Instance Result: RNZ rejected the initial complaint made to it.
 An appeal was made to the New Zealand Media Council.